gschmutz/stream-processing-workshop/07d-iot-data-normalization-using-ksqldb/README.md

-# Ingest IoT Vehicle Data - Refining data into a normalized topic using ksqlDB
+# IoT Vehicle Data - Refining data into a normalized topic using ksqlDB

 In this part we will refine the data and place it in a new topic.
 The idea here is to have one normalised topic in Avro format, where all the tracking data from both system A and B will be placed, so that further processing can take it from there.